asparuhkostov/financial-app/README.md

 ## Structure

-- `bank-integration-service` is a Python Flask web server that interacts with bank PSD2 apis.
+- `bank-integration-service` is a Python Flask/AlchemySQL web server that interacts with bank PSD2 APIs.
 It requires at least registered apps in said banks' sandbox environments.
-Currently only connected to the Swedish SEB bank (and then not fully, only partial auth support exists as of now, but the general structure is in place).
+Currently only connected to the Swedish SEB bank.
 - `infrastructure` contains a Docker based means of spinning up this whole project, including a PostgreSQL database.
-Also unfinished, as it only supports the `financial-information-service` and database as of the writing of this document.
-- `financial-information-service` is a NodeJS/ExpressJS/GraphQL/ObjectionJS back-end, towards which a front-end app would make calls for fetching.
+- `financial-information-service` is a NodeJS/ExpressJS/GraphQL/ObjectionJS back-end, towards which a front-end app would make calls for fetching information.
 This back-end in turn relies on the `bank-integration-service` for interfacing with the actual bank PSD2 apis.
 The purpose of this back-end service is only to manage the customers of your app and their information.

 ## TO-DO:

 - In `bank-integration-service`
-  - Finish the SEB integration - auth, account and card account information fetching.
+  - Add SEB account information fetching.
-  - Payment initialization.
+  - Add SEB payment initialization.
-  - Work on the file/project structure.
 - In `infrastructure`
-  - Add the `bank-integration-service` as a container with its own volume.
   - Some volume caching and better secrets management, from, say, .env files instead of fields in the docker-compose YML file would be next too.
+  - Fixes on the `bank-integration-service container` are required, right now I run said service outside the Docker env with `python app.py` after exporting the env variables in my terminal session.
 - In `financial-information-service`
   - GraphQL resolvers and ORM models need to be completed.
   - Data loaders for more efficient interactions with the db and faster loading times.